LSDL/hogwarts-legacy-gesture-to-spell/README.md

 - DirectCastPage1
 If enabled, pressing 1234 keys directly cast Page 1 - Slot 1234 spells.
+(Default: 1)
 If disabled, you can cast currently selected pages spells with 1234 keys (like normally)\
 0: Off / 1: On

 - DebugToolTip
-If enabled, whenever you gesture, tooltip shows what gesture and keys activated.\
+If enabled, whenever you gesture, tooltip shows what gesture and keys activated.
+(Default: 0)\
 0: Off / 1: On

+- Overflow
+Gesture overflow filtering function.\
+If enabled,\
+> LU -> Command not exists -> Do nothing.
+If disabled, \
+> LU -> LU command not exists, but L command Exists -> Do L command.
+(Default: 0)\
+0: Off / 1: On

+- AxisLock
+Fix the gesture input axis to first gesture.\
+If enabled, from the second gesture, only the input of the same axis as the first gesture is accepted.\
+For exmaple,\
+L -> next gesture must be R
+LR -> next gesture must be L

 ```
 [Gestures]